-Figure 21: Where to cut electrode lead if required during explantation
+Figure 20: Where to cut electrode lead if required during explantation

-Reporting incidents
+Reporting problems

-Legislation on medical devices requires the manufacturer to report serious adverse events or incidents to the appropriate authorities.
-All serious incidents should be reported to:
+Legislation on medical devices requires the manufacturer to report adverse events to the appropriate authorities.
+Should such an incident occur, notify the nearest Cochlear office or its official distributor as soon as possible.